tjones-22/cs361-p1/README.txt

 - What would you change about your design process?
 - If you could go back in time, what would you tell yourself about doing this project?

+The biggest struggle was going creating the transitions using a map.
+I've worked with hash maps a in CS321 but not enough to say I'm an expert.
+So it took some time reading the documentation and testing to see if it transitions properly.
+What worked well was following the interface and creating a custom equals method.
+The custom method made life simpler when finding states based on a string.
+To make it easy to debug, I tried making the code easy to read and adding comments when nessacary.
+We would use the debugger on the tests to see what was getting returned and use that to modify the method that was failing.
+The only thing I can think about changing the design is taking more time to think about other structures that can be used to make searching for states quicker.
+We are searching linearly so maybe having an id on the states as well could help eliminate some states.
+I would tell myself in the past to look at the test cases to help add checks for certain methods so we won't scratch our heads debugging the code.
+There isn't any concepts that aren't clear to me and that helped me build the class quicker.
 ## Compiling and Using

 To run the program follow these steps: